nservant/HiC-Pro/README.rst

 What is HiC-Pro ?
 =================

 | HiC-Pro was designed to process Hi-C data, from raw fastq files (paired-end Illumina data) to the normalized contact maps.
 The pipeline is flexible, scalable and optimized.
 It can operate either on a single laptop or on a computational cluster using the PBS-Torque scheduler.
 HiC-Pro is sequential and each step of the workflow can be run independantly.
 | HiC-Pro includes a fast implementatation of the ICE normalization method (see the `iced <https://github.com/hiclib/iced>`_ python library for more information).
-In addition, HiC-Pro can use phasing data to build `allele specific contact maps <doc/AS.rst>`_.
+| In addition, HiC-Pro can use phasing data to build `allele specific contact maps <doc/AS.rst>`_.

 If you use HiC-Pro, please cite :

 HiC-Pro: An optimized and flexible pipeline for Hi-C processing. *Servant N., Varoquaux N., Lajoie BR., Viara E., Chen CJ., Vert JP., Dekker J., Heard E., Barillot E.*.
 2015. submitted

+For any question about HiC-Pro, please contact nicolas.servant@curie.fr

 How to install it ?
 ===================